 “Usually I’ve got the chord progression, I’ve got the vocals for it and the arrangement, but I’m not really sure about the drums.
-Ryan and Stephen are really good at collaborating on the drums now,” she smiles.
+Ryan and Steven are really good at collaborating on the drums now,” she smiles.

 “There’s so much music with minimalist electronica with a crooning voice over it.
 It’s trending right now and it’s so boring!
-Stephen’s production is not what I’m hearing in all of that stuff.
+Steven’s production is not what I’m hearing in all of that stuff.
 At the end of one of the songs, Subaeruginusa, I kept pushing him for the drums to be even more crazy.
 I wanted it to sound really randomised, I didn’t want anything to be the same in that particular part, and he wrote something intricate and dense, so delicious to listen to!
 I just want a sound that’s quantised but organic.
 Something that sounds like it was written by a human, programmed on a computer, if that makes sense.
 That is what most music is, but unfortunately I feel like computerised sound is so deeply ingrained now that everything sounds too clean.”

 For parts of the recording they had drummer Ryan Chin play along to the electronic drums, combining human and machine sounds for a more organic result.

 “A lot of people who have listened to it before the release have said that it’s very different from what they’ve heard that’s out at the moment.
 They seem so taken by surprise by it.
 It does things sonically that haven’t been done for a long time.”